ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_5-RVALUE_REFERENCES/item_24_distinguish_universal_refs_from_rvalue_refs/synopsis.md

    and *volatile*; they can bind to virtually anything - they are *universal references*)

-universal references arise in two contexts:
+Universal references arise in two contexts:
 (both have the presence of *type deduction*)
-- function template parameters
+- function template parameters;
-- auto declarations
+- auto declarations.

-because universal references are references, they must be initialzied;
+Because universal references are references, they must be initialzied.
-the initializer for a universal reference determines wheter it represents an rvalue reference or an lvalue reference; if the initializer is an rvalue, the universal reference corresponds to an rvalue reference; if the initializer is an lvalue, the universal reference corresponds to an lvalue reference;
+The initializer for a universal reference determines wheter it represents an rvalue reference or an lvalue reference.
+If the initializer is an rvalue, the universal reference corresponds to an rvalue reference. if the initializer is an lvalue, the universal reference corresponds to an lvalue reference.
-for universal references that are function parameteres, the initializer is provided at the call site
+For universal references that are function parameteres, the initializer is provided at the call site.

-for a reference to be universal, type deduction is necessary, but it's not sufficient, the *form* of the reference declaration must also be correct: it must be precisely *T&&*
+For a reference to be universal, type deduction is necessary, but it's not sufficient, the *form* of the reference declaration must also be correct: it must be precisely *T&&*.

-even the simple presence of a *const* qualifer is enough to disqualify a reference from being universal
+Even the simple presence of a *const* qualifer is enough to disqualify a reference from being universal.

-if a template contains a function parameter of type T&& it is not necessarily a universal reference, that is because being in the template does'nt guarantee the presence of type deduction
+If a template contains a function parameter of type T&& it is not necessarily a universal reference, that is because being in the template does'nt guarantee the presence of type deduction.

-in the std::vector class the function *push_back* assumes an rvalue reference, and the function *emplace_back* assumes an universal reference
+In the std::vector class the function *push_back* assumes an rvalue reference, and the function *emplace_back* assumes an universal reference.

-summary
+Summary
 -------

-- if a function template parameter has type T&& for a deduced type T, or if an object is declared using auto&&, the parameter or object is a universal reference
+- if a function template parameter has type T&& for a deduced type T, or if an object is declared using auto&&, the parameter or object is a universal reference;
-- if the form if the type declaration isn't precisely *type&&*, or if type deduction does not occur, *type&&* denotes an rvalue references
+- if the form if the type declaration isn't precisely *type&&*, or if type deduction does not occur, *type&&* denotes an rvalue references;
-- universal references correspond to rvalue references if they're initialized with rvalues; they correspond to lvalue references if they're initialized with lvalues
+- universal references correspond to rvalue references if they're initialized with rvalues; they correspond to lvalue references if they're initialized with lvalues.